-I must confess that I fell into the trap of stereotyping the Las Vegas "food scene".
+I must confess when we had a Fine Travel famil to Las Vegas I fell into the trap of stereotyping the "food scene".
 "It'll be high volume, deep fried, quick turnaround to get the punters back into the casinos", I thought.
 After previously travelling through America's Southern States, and being amazed by the variety and sophistication of some of their cuisine, I should have known there was more to Vegas.

 For visitors from New Zealand, our trips to "Sin City" are usually quick - two or three days.
 Hardly enough time to walk The Strip, shop at the Outlet Stores (depending on the dollar), maybe a helicopter trip to the Grand Canyon, take in a show and of course win (lose?) a small fortune in the casinos.
 This leaves little time to explore Vegas' restaurants let alone risk the uncertainty of an off night or that it has "changed hands" since the last great review on its website.